 There is no treatment for hepatitis A. People generally recover on their own after a few weeks and then develop lifelong immunity.

 As for hepatitis B, while most adults will recover on their own, a small percentage of people will have a lifelong infection.
 Those people will remain carriers forever and may have to be treated with antiviral medicines.

 How can hepatitis A and B be prevented?

-To avoid contracting hepatitis, the best advice is to avoid the risks outlined above in How do you catch hepatitis A and B.
+To avoid contracting hepatitis, the best advice is to avoid the risks outlined above.

 In addition to taking precautions, there are a number of vaccines available in Canada that are effective against hepatitis A and B. Depending on your age, you may have already been vaccinated while attending school, for example.
 If you haven’t been, it would be advisable to get the vaccine at a travel health clinic or through your family doctor.

 How effective are the hepatitis vaccines?

 The hepatitis A vaccine is effective in 95 to 100% of cases.
 The hepatitis B vaccine is effective at producing antibodies in 95% of people who receive it.
 That means that these are very effective vaccines when given to individuals who are healthy at the time of their immunization.
 Once all the dosing has been completed, there is no need for revaccination.